mahalakshmi-sabanayagam/mahalakshmi-sabanayagam.github.io/_pages/teaching.md

 I am/have been a teaching assistant or student tutor for the following courses.
 * Seminar on Theoretical Advances in Deep Learning (WS 2022/23)
 * Statistical Foundations of Learning (SS 2022)
-* Practical Course - Analysis of new phenomena in machine/deep learning (SS 2022)
+* Practical Course - Analysis of new phenomena in machine/deep learning (SS 2022, SS 2023)
 * Gems of Informatics 3: Modelling and analysis of real-world graphs (WS 2021/22, WS 2022/23)
 * Efficient Algorithms & Data Structures (WS 2020/21)